12.3. Polymorphism In Depth

 s->draw(); s->draw();

 Polymorphism: early vs. late binding.
-In the absence of polymorphism, the pointer variable's class type determines which function is called (blue).
+Without polymorphism, the pointer variable's class type determines which function is called (blue).
 In this case, the function call is bound to a function at compile time (early binding).
 When all five requirements necessary for polymorphism are present, it is the object itself that determines which function is called (red).
 In this case, function binding can only occur at run time (late binding).

 Let's return to the drawing problem introduced at the beginning of the chapter.
-With polymorphism in place, what do we need to do if the user wishes to add an Ellipse shape?
+With polymorphism in place, what must we do if the user wishes to add an Ellipse shape?

 1. We must create a new Ellipse class, a subclass of Shape, similar to the Circle, Rectangle, and Triangle classes illustrated in Figures 1 and 2.
 The new Ellipse class must override the draw function.
 That draw function is virtual automatically, making the virtual keyword optional.